pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-january-2023.md

 Even though our focus of the first leg of the trip is on elephants and landscapes, it is very likely that we will bump into lions, cheetah, hyena’s, zebra, giraffe and lots and lots of birdlife.
 It is a true photographers paradise!

 The days in January are warm, rising to a maximum of around 28/30 degrees centigrade, but very comfortable with minimum humidity.
 The mornings and evenings are cool so bring some warm clothes.

 ### **Naboisho Conservancy**

 Mara Nyika Camp, meaning “Large Plains or Great Plains,” is an intimate tented camp set in a valley and there could not be a better location for the second leg of this trip.
 The camp tucked away under the treetop canopy straddles a small stream on the western side of Naboisho Conservancy, a 50.000 acre private conservancy bordering the Masai Mara.
-“Naboisho” means “coming together” in the Maasai’s Maa language and represents the 500 local landowners who established the conservancy.
+“Naboisho” means “coming together” in the Masai’s Maa language and represents the 500 local landowners who established the conservancy.
 The conservancy model strives to conserve natural and cultural heritage, tourism, and livelihoods for the local communities.
-Each guest’s stay supports over 500 Maasai families with a sustainable livelihood and helps to ensure the conservation of this vital corner of the Maasai Mara eco-system.
+Each guest’s stay supports over 500 Masai families with a sustainable livelihood and helps to ensure the conservation of this vital corner of the Masai Mara eco-system.

 The five light-colored canvas tents are designed to optimally enjoy the environment.
 All canvas tents actually consist of three separate tents: a bedroom, a lounge and a bathroom with a beautiful copper bathtub.
 A spacious wooden veranda and a fantastic view over the vast Masai Mara plains make this experience complete.
 Walkways from the guest suites to the main area evoke the feeling of a treehouse under canvas.
 Once again, we have exclusively booked this camp, which means there won't be any other guests around.
 It will just be our group and the staff, an amazing intimate safari experience.